-- In a high throughput society, jobs actively promote nonrenewable resource depletion and pollution. - In many cases, sustainable activities produce more jobs than unsustainable ones.
-But this reduces profits since labor is expensive. - Designing more durable and repairable products is an important step toward reducing throughput and curbing the "throwaway" mentality.
-Again tax on throwaway that included full cost might make longer lasting products cheaper.
+- In a high throughput society, jobs actively promote nonrenewable resource depletion and pollution. - In most cases, sustainable activities produce more jobs than unsustainable ones.
+But this reduces profits since labor is expensive. (prop on nov ballot!) - Designing more durable and repairable products is an important step toward reducing throughput and curbing the "throwaway" mentality.
+Again tax on throwaway that included full cost might make longer lasting products cheaper, thereby increasing use.